BuongiornoTexas/pwdusage/README.md

 ## Build Docker Image

+As @jasonacox is kindly publishing and hosting docker images of `pwdusage`, this is now an optional/troubleshooting step.

 I have provided utility scripts to build the docker image for your local machine.
 Depending on demand, this may become a distributed image in the future.